rtasalem/rtasalem/README.md

 ![github-cover-image](https://github.com/rtasalem/rtasalem/assets/127218837/78205206-f5cc-4fb9-a875-1942d41faf1d)
 ## About Me
-- 👋🏽 Hi, I’m Rana
+- 👋🏽 Hello, I’m Rana
+- 💻 IT Consultant at FDM Group & Junior Software Developer at DEFRA.
 - 👩🏽‍💻 I'm a full-stack developer with interests in web development, Spring Boot applications, and games development.
 - 🧠 Currently learning Node.js, Jest, PostgreSQL, Docker, Kubernetes, and Azure.
-- 👩🏽‍🎓 Graduated with a Master's degree in forensic science and have research experience in textile conservation.
 ## Get In Touch
 If you want to get in touch send me an [email](ranatasalem@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/ranatasalem/).
 ## GitHub Stats